Notable uncalled House races include Boebert, Katie Porter

 Associated Press

-WASHINGTON (AP) — The new U.S. House majority is still undetermined, but one thing was clear by Thursday night: The majority party’s margin will be narrow.
+WASHINGTON (AP) — The new U.S. House majority is still undetermined, but one thing is clear: The majority party’s margin will be narrow.

-With a number of races closer than expected, here is a look at some notable contests that had not yet been called.
+With a number of races closer than expected, here is a look at some notable contests that had not yet been called by Thursday night.

 COLORADO 3rd DISTRICT